 - Hot or Cold Shower

 - Bike Wash

 How Long Does Your Water Tank Usually Last?

 The water tank in a van can come in different measures.
-However, as a reference, a 25 gallon (95 liters) will last between five and seven days.
+However, a 25 gallon (95 liters) will last between five and seven days as a reference.
 For smaller vans, a 13 gallon (50 liters) tank can last up to a week.

 Consult One of the Many Online Resources